THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-I knew going into this trip that 6 weeks is a lot of traveling to plan.
+I knew going into this trip that 6 weeks traveling around Australia was a lot of traveling to plan.
 I fully expected that something would go wrong.
 I just didn’t expect everything to go wrong in one week!

 The first trouble was back when we were in Bondi.
 We’d just committed to our liveaboard time with Sail Ningaloo, and I was making arrangements for us to stay two extra nights in Exmouth to do a whale shark swim.
 I’d been working with a company and had arranged a discount.
 Communicating via email, I was trying to book, and our emails were literally going around in circles.
 There was a staff of people answering the emails and they were not reading the chain of emails.
 So I called.
 And this is the actual conversation I have: